 Alcohol Withdrawal Symptoms Timeline

 Mild withdrawal symptoms may occur within the first six to 24 hours after one’s last drink.
 These symptoms include intense cravings, nausea, vomiting, anxiety, headaches, and insomnia.
-Within 24 to 48 hours, symptoms may progress to irregular heartbeat, seizures, confusion and some hallucinations, and a higher body temperature.
-The most intense symptoms typically happen within 48 to 96 hours and may include severe itchiness; impulsive and dangerous behaviors; depression and anxiety; seizures with tremors; disorientation; and delirium.
+Within 24 to 48 hours, the second stage starts in which symptoms may progress to irregular heartbeat, seizures, confusion, hallucinations, and a higher body temperature.
+The most intense symptoms typically happen within 48 to 96 hours in the third stage and may include severe itchiness; impulsive and dangerous behaviors; depression and anxiety; seizures with tremors; disorientation; and delirium.

-These symptoms will vary from person to person depending on his or her age, how long the individual abused alcohol, and how much alcohol was consumed before beginning the detox.
-Not everyone will feel all these symptoms, but most people will have intense alcohol cravings at some point during the detox.
+These alcohol withdrawal symptoms and timeline will vary from person to person depending on his or her age, how long the individual abused alcohol, and how much alcohol was consumed before beginning the detox.
+Not everyone will feel all these symptoms or go through all three stages, but most people will have intense alcohol cravings at some point during the detox.